 Conditions your mattresses could be causing:

 Snoring is caused when the upper airway passage right at the back of your mouth becomes partially restricted.
 The best way to prevent snoring is to keep your head and body well supported while you sleep.
 When mattresses get old they sag as the springs start to go, they get laden down with years of dust and sweat and their initial firmness dissipates.
-A new, medium-firm mattress will keep your spine well aligned and evenly distribute your body weight, all of which will help prevent snoring.
+A new, medium-firm mattress will keep your spine well-aligned and evenly distribute your body weight, all of which will help prevent snoring.

 Old mattresses run the risk of becoming a haven for allergens, sweat and dust that trigger allergies.
 Allergies cause congestion and swelling in the throat, disrupting your sleep and can lead to snoring.
 An old mattress weighed down with dust can negatively impact asthma sufferers and cause symptoms to worsen.
-Dust, sweat and allergens is one of the main reasons why it is recommended that mattresses need to be changed every 6 or 8 years.
+Dust, sweat and allergens are one of the main reasons why it is recommended that mattresses need to be changed every 6 or 8 years.

 The less comfortable you are on your mattress while you try to sleep, the greater the chance that that sleep is disturbed throughout the night.
 A lack of good, undisturbed sleep adversely affects the part of your brain that controls speed and accuracy.
 It can also affect your ability to retain information the next day, form new ideas and even pull knowledge together from different parts of the brain.